V3lectronics/SPIRIT/README.md

 Once the hardware is functional it will be time to test various operating systems as well as explore the possibility of developing one based on Debian.

-List of OS to test/research.
+List of operating systems to test/research:

 | Name           | Website |
 |----------------|-----------|